MeowCata/microbit-Snake/README.md

 *If u find bugs while using, why not write an issue? this can help develop this project&I will fix it ASAP*

-*Also, if you have creative ideas about this project, share it! please send me an email: 2797663076@qq.com*😆
+*Also, if you have creative ideas about this project, share it! please send me an email: 2797663076@qq.com* or write down in [Discussion](https://github.com/MeowCata/microbit-Snake/discussions)😆

 could u plz star this repository? thank u very much😊